-Here’s the first part of Money Under 30’s “No-Stress Guide to Filing Your Taxes”, a six-article series first published in 2012.
+Here’s the first part of Money Under 30’s “No-Stress Guide to Filing Your Taxes”, a six-article series on helping you prepare your tax return.
 We cover:

 - Your tax document checklist: A guide to get you started